 Key performance indicators

-One of the trickiest parts of remote teams management is keeping them accountable for their performance.
-After all, it’s tempting for many remote workers to slack off since their boss won’t really know.
+One of the trickiest parts of managing remote teams is keeping them accountable for their performance.
+After all, it’s tempting for many remote workers to slack off, since their boss won’t really know.

-Fortunately, there is a workaround to this issue.
-If you define key performance indicators — or KPIs — for each remote team then they’ll retain their drive since you can actively gauge how well they’ve been doing over the past few weeks, months, or even years.
+Thankfully, there is a solution to address this issue through the implementation of a work from home policy.
+You can establish key performance indicators (KPIs) for each remote team to ensure they maintain their motivation, as you can actively measure their progress over the past weeks, months, or even years.